PSAppDeployToolkit/PSAppDeployToolkit/docs/Remove-ADTInstalledApplication.md

 ```

 ### -LoggingOptions
-Overrides the default logging options specified in the XML configuration file.
+Overrides the default logging options specified in the configuration file.
 Default options are: "/L*v".

 ```yaml